Abuta is commonly known as the midwives herb.

 Habitat, Ecology, Distribution:

-Abuta is found growing throughout the Amazon rainforest, and is also commonly cultivated in gardens.
-It can also be found throughout the tropics and subtropics worldwide and is commonly a weed in tropical climates.
+Abuta is found growing throughout the Amazon rainforest and is also commonly cultivated in gardens.
+It can also be found throughout the tropics and subtropics worldwide and is widely considered a weed in tropical climates.

 Abuta contains a group of chemicals called isowuinoliine alkaloids.